opensanctions/site/_content/commercial-faq.md

 * Expanding anti-corruption and anti-money laundering investigations using open source intelligence and network analysis.
 * Complementing traditional offerings (Refinitiv, LexisNexis, DowJones) with higher-frequency checks.

-### <a id="uses"></a> What uses are covered by commercial licenses?

-We want people to use the data as **widely and flexibly as possible**.
-Commercial license-holders can use the data for any purpose (in-house or in products) that build upon the data.
-We simply ask that you don’t distribute the data in a way that will directly compete with our bulk data offering (building KYC APIs is enouraged, of course!).

 ### How do I acquire a commercial license?

 Please contact us at **info@opensanctions.org** to set up a brief call with our team.
 (You can also [sneak into the calendar](https://calendly.com/flindenberg/opensanctions-intro) directly!)

-If you need no further convincing, you can also just [purchase access to our API service](/docs/api/).
+If you need no further convincing, you can also just [purchase access to our API service](/docs/api/) or [internal use bulk data](https://buy.stripe.com/8wMeVRgBrca54nu5kD) subscription.

 ### <a id="exemptions"></a> Who is exempted from commercial licensing?